aws-samples/aws-nitro-enclaves-bidding-service/README.md

 ### Running the Bidding Service Application in production mode
 #### Buyer1 and Buyer2
-1. Change the key policies to use the actual PCR0 value.
+1. Change the key policies to use the actual PCR measurement values generated from the enclave image.
 ```
 {
     "Sid": "Allow use of the key",